#COM416 LEAP #2

 - Research.
 You will need to develop your analysis by independent learning, gathering information from a variety of sources as you develop your academic essay and infographic.
 Be attentive to the use of high-quality source materials including scholarly, professional and multimedia resources.
 You are encouraged to consult with a URI librarian who may be able to offer valuable assistance in identifying useful resources.
 Be sure to develop a Works Cited list for all the sources you use in your work, using the APA format.

 - Make Connections to the Course.
 As you develop the academic essay and infographic, you should make some use of the knowledge that are gaining in this course from the readings and course materials.

 - Organize and Write.
-Working collaboratively using Google Docs, create an outline for your academic paper and then write an 8 – 12 page paper, being sure to use all the codes and conventions of an academic paper including an title page, abstract and APA-formatted “Works Cited” page.
+Working collaboratively using Google Docs, create an outline for your academic paper and then write an 10 – 12 page paper, being sure to use all the codes and conventions of an academic paper including an title page, abstract and APA-formatted “Works Cited” page.
 You will submit your paper as a linked Google Doc with open editing so the instructor can comment and provide feedback.

 CRITERIA FOR EVALUATION – 150 points

-- Your two examples are well-chosen and helps you discover important connections between the past and present.
-You have critically analyzed the two examples using a variety of sources, making connections as appropriate with the course readings and videos.
-Your academic essay is well organized and uses all the conventions of an academic essay, including an abstract and a APA-formatted “Works Cited” list at the end of the essay.
-The academic essay is posted as a linked Google Doc with open editing.
+- Your two examples are well-chosen and you discover important concepts and ideas.
+You have critically analyzed the two examples using a variety of research and information sources, making connections as appropriate with the course content.
+Your academic essay is well organized and uses all the conventions of an academic essay, including an abstract, keywords and an APA-formatted “Works Cited” list at the end of the essay.
+The academic essay is posted to your blog as a linked Google Doc with open editing.

-- You have each embedded both the academic essay and the infographic on your blogs and tweeted the link using the #COM416.
+- You have each embedded both the academic essay and the infographic on your blog and tweeted the link using the #COM416.
 You have emailed the instructor a reflection about the collaboration and learning experience and completed a confidential survey to evaluate your own performance and the work of your partner.